 Calabria

 Calabria is a small region at the southwesterly tip of the Italian peninsula.
-The gastronomic heritage dates back more than two millennia, with ancient Greek settlers, who gave way to the Roman Empire, Byzantines, and the Kingdom of Naples, in addition to the merchants from international cities who docked in the large ports.
-The craggy coastline provides access to delectable seafood, while the arid and rocky hills offer a selection of local vegetables often preserved in the off-season in oil or salt.
-The traditions of peasant cooking transform simple ingredients to fascinating dishes.
+The gastronomic heritage dates back more than two millennia, with ancient Greek settlers giving way to the Roman Empire, Byzantines, and the Kingdom of Naples, in addition to the merchants from international cities who docked in the large ports.
+The craggy coastline provides access to delectable seafood, while the arid and rocky hills offer a selection of vegetables often preserved in the off-season in oil or salt.
+The traditions of peasant cooking transform simple ingredients into fascinating dishes.

 The cuisine of the Islands of Italy encompasses the rich culinary traditions of Sicily and Sardinia.
 The gastronomic heritage has created delicious and unique characteristics of shared cultural connections.
 By absorbing the customs of the variety of cultures who have settled on the islands over the last two millennia, such as Greek, Spanish, French, and Arab communities, the Mediterranean heritage comes to life within the cuisine.
 The diversified range of cooking techniques, herbs, and spices commonly used provide an unparalleled Italian culinary experience.